 The undercover officer witnessed someone shoot and kill a 26-year-old man near the 4000-block of West Madison Street in the West Garfield Park neighborhood, police said.

-A Chicago police sergeant witnessed the shooting and followed Johnson, who was driving a white pick-up truck, police said.
-When Johnson realized he was being followed, police said he got out of the pickup truck, pointed a gun at the police officer's vehicle, and fired multiple rounds.
+The officer started to follow that suspect, who was in a white pick-up truck.
+When the driver realized he was being followed, he got out of the pickup truck, pointed a gun at the police officer's vehicle, and fired multiple rounds.

-The officer was hit in the wrist and while en route to the hospital, the injured officer spotted the pick-up truck and insisted the pursuit continue.
+The officer was hit in the wrist and while in route to the hospital, the injured officer spotted the pick-up truck and insisted the pursuit continue.

-The suspect's vehicle crashed in the 2000-block West Congress Parkway and Johnson was taken into custody, police said.
+The suspect's vehicle crashed in the 2000-block West Congress Parkway and police took two suspects into custody.